-Goal-oriented healthcare is a practical approach to integrated, person-centered care.
-In contrast to the traditional deficit reduction model that focuses on solving problems, goal-oriented care promotes optimization of health by focusing on achieving life goals.
-It empowers individuals to actively engage in decision-making, ensuring that interventions align with what matters most to them.
-For both clinicians and their patients, goal-oriented care supports meaningful relationships and respectful collaboration.
-For clinicians, it enhances the joy of practice while improving patient outcomes, and it assures that all members of the clinical team are on the same page.
+Goal-oriented care is a practical way to provide person-centered healthcare.
+In contrast to the traditional deficit reduction model that focuses on solving problems, goal-oriented care promotes optimization of health by focusing on relevant life goals.
+It empowers individuals to engage in decision-making and ensures that interventions align with what matters most to them.
+For clinicians, it enhances the joy of practice and facilitates interdisciplinary teamwork.

-Because it primarily shapes the why and whether of clinical care, it can integrate seamlessly with a wide range of approaches to the what and how of care, including traditional medical care, complementary and alternative medicine, functional medicine, and personalized medicine, when appropriate.
+Because it primarily shapes the why and whether of clinical care, it can integrate seamlessly with a wide range of approaches to the what and how of care, including traditional medical care, complementary and alternative medicine, functional medicine, and personalized medicine.
 It is also compatible with and enhanced by the principles and techniques of relationship-centered care .

 While it is based on a simple principle—agree on the goals before considering interventions—its implications and impact on the entire healthcare system will be significant, including:

-- The role and importance of primary healthcare, the place where goals are typically clarified;
+• Elevating the role and status of primary care, the place where goals are typically clarified;

-- A greater emphasis on prevention, long-term planning, and prioritization; therefore greater recognition of the importance of longitudinal studies, non-invasive autopsies, and better predictive algorithms (to improve prioritization of preventive strategies);
+• Emphasizing prevention, long-term planning, and prioritization and recognition of the importance of longitudinal studies, non-invasive autopsies, and better predictive algorithms (to improve prioritization of preventive strategies);

 Health is the ability to derive maximum benefit from life’s journey…a journey filled with both challenges and opportunities for pleasure, joy, fulfillment, and personal growth.

-A goal is a desired outcome reflecting a person’s needs, desires, preferences, and values, about which it makes little or no sense to ask, “so that …?”
-(See examples below.)
+Goals are outcomes that reflect a person’s values, needs, desires, and preferences, and about which it makes no sense to ask, “so that …? or in order to …?”
 A goal can stand on its own.
-It is not a step on the pathway to another outcome.
+It is not a step on the path to another outcome.

-An objective is a measurable step on the path toward a goal.
+Objectives are measurable steps on the path toward a goal.

-A strategy is an intervention, approach, or tactic employed in order to achieve a goal.
+Strategies are interventions, approaches, or tactics employed in order to achieve a goal.

 Values are the underlying principles and beliefs that underlie and justify goals.